H1387XD/Discord-App-Builder/README.md

 if you'd like to use this project. make sure that you have install python and discord.py with discord.ext

-Download the zip and use the password **Discord App Builder** Open the funcEditor.bat inorder to create commands
+Download the zip from the **RELEASES** and use the password **Discord App Builder** IF needed Open the funcEditor.bat/funcEditor.sh inorder to create commands